userver-framework/userver/scripts/docs/en/userver/tutorial/hello_service.md

 ### HTTP handler component

 HTTP handlers must derive from `server::handlers::HttpHandlerBase` and have a name, that is obtainable at compile time via `kName` variable and is obtainable at runtime via `HandlerName()`.

 The primary functionality of the handler should be located in `HandleRequestThrow` function.
 Return value of this function is the HTTP response body.
 If an exception `exc` derived from `server::handlers::CustomHandlerException` is thrown from the function then the HTTP response code will be set to `exc.GetCode()` and `exc.GetExternalErrorBody()` would be used for HTTP response body.
-Otherwise if the an exception `exc` derived from `std::exception` is thrown from the function then the HTTP response code will be set to `500`.
+Otherwise if an exception `exc` derived from `std::exception` is thrown from the function then the HTTP response code will be set to `500`.